AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-32](assets/chlimage_1-32.png)

 1. Tap **[!UICONTROL Close]** to exit **[!UICONTROL Annotation]** mode.
-1. To view the notification, log in to AEM Assets with Aaron MacDonald's credentials and tap the **[!UICONTROL Notifications]** icon to view the notification.
+1. To view the notification, log in to [!DNL Experience Manager] Assets with Aaron MacDonald's credentials and tap the **[!UICONTROL Notifications]** icon to view the notification.

 1. To choose a different color so you can differentiate between users, tap the **[!UICONTROL Profile]** icon and tap **[!UICONTROL My Preferences]**.